 “… or should I say Trainee Mason.”
 Counselor Anklin finished, breaking into a broad smile.

+For a moment Mason just stood there staring at Counselor Anklin.
+Finally the word Trainee registered in his mind and he could breathe again.
 Mason smiled.
 “I feel like I just ran a marathon.
 Is it always like that?”

 “Sometimes, but what’s important is that you stood up for yourself and convinced them that you wanted to be here.”